 There’s a lot of reasonably priced accommodation in this area, and a good amount of businesses moving in too.
 It's also got good transportation links, thanks to the Docklands Light Railway (DLR).
 It’s not quite as booming as the other areas in London but it has Greenwich, which hosts a slew of antique markets, a great food market and beautiful historical buildings.
 Greenwich is the recurrent setting of many London films including Sherlock Holmes, Les Misérables and Pirates of the Caribbean.
 Neighbourhoods to live in this area would be:

-New Cross and Deptford are less architecturally attractive but, like Greenwich, have great Overground transport links across London, making it easy and quick to get into central and East London.
-The close by Goldsmiths University is one of the worlds leading universities, especially in cultural and social studies.
+New Cross, and Deptford, which are less architecturally attractive but, like Greenwich, have great Overground transport links across London, making it easy and quick to get into central and East London.
+Nearby Goldsmiths University is one of the world's leading universities, especially in cultural and social studies.
 It attracts an artistic and open minded student base that adds a diverse and vibrant personality to these areas.

 South West London

-London was a major port for a long time and there are lots of warehouse lofts that used to be used for storage that have been converted to flats in the following areas:
+London was a major port for a long time and there are lots of warehouse lofts that were used for storage that have been converted to flats in the following areas: